 ABOUT

-Alexandra is currently a PhD Candidate studying Biology in the Block Lab of Stanford University.
-Alexandra uses electronic tagging and remote sensing to study ontogenetic shifts in movement and behavior of white sharks in Monterey Bay.
-She received her B.S. in Biology with High Distinction from Duke University in 2020, where she was an Angier B. Duke Memorial Scholar and Rachel Carson Scholar at Duke.
-Upon graduating, she worked as a Research Technician for the Duke Marine Robotics and Remote Sensing Laboratory for a year, where she built computational pipelines for image analysis tasks.
+Alexandra is a PhD Candidate in Biology at Stanford University, advised by Dr. Barbara Block.
+Alexandra is broadly interested in leveraging technology to design creative solutions for understanding the ecology of cryptic and hard-to-study systems.
+At Stanford, Alexandra is co-hosted by Biology and Data Science via the Stanford Data Science Scholars program which supports graduate students pursuing data-intensive research.
+In her dissertation research, she uses aerial systems, image analysis, and electronic tagging to study ontogenetic shifts in movement and behavior of white sharks in the eastern Pacific.
+She received her B.S. in Biology with High Distinction from Duke University in 2020, where she was an Angier B. Duke Memorial Scholar and Rachel Carson Scholar.
+Before joining a PhD program, she worked as a Research Technician for the Duke Marine Robotics and Remote Sensing Laboratory, where she built computational pipelines for image analysis tasks.

 EDUCATION